1940 Vrancea earthquake: Damage

 The earthquake was felt in Bucharest, where 267 people were killed in the collapse of Carlton Bloc, a 14-story reinforced concrete structure, the tallest building in the city at the time.
 After the earthquake, the basement was engulfed in flames which hampered the intervention of rescue teams.
 Almost all ceilings of the concert halls collapsed.
 The American Embassy, the Post's hotel, the building of the Ministry of Agriculture and that of the General Staff were reported destroyed.
 According to the documents of the National Firefighters Museum, 185 buildings completely collapsed in Bucharest, and another 412 were seriously damaged.
 The Romanian General Association of Engineers undertook a detailed study of earthquake effects on reinforced concrete buildings.
 The main conclusion was that the guidelines used for constructing reinforced concrete buildings, did not take into account possible seismic movement.
 Following the study, new rules were developed and applied to all postwar buildings.

-Focșani, a city 150 km northeast of Bucharest and the epicentre of the quake, was reported in ruins; Panciu was destroyed in 90%, although most of the buildings were made of wood, while the number of casualties is uncertain (22 to 62 deaths, 54 to 300 injured); Galați, the site of the German submarine base, also suffered severely; and Giurgiu, the principal oil port on the Danube, saw public buildings and factories completely destroyed.
+Focșani, a city 150 km northeast of Bucharest and the epicentre of the quake, was reported in ruins; 90% of Panciu was destroyed, although most of the buildings were made of wood, and the number of casualties is uncertain (22 to 62 deaths, 54 to 300 injured); Galați, the site of the German submarine base, also suffered severely; and Giurgiu, the principal oil port on the Danube, saw public buildings and factories completely destroyed.
 In Câmpina, a densely populated oil town, refinery chimneys toppled, houses collapsed, and pipelines burst, dousing the ground with a sticky and inflammable threat.
 In the heavily guarded Ploiești, a few field fires broke out, but were later reported extinguished.
 In Chișinău were reported 78 deaths and 2,795 affected buildings, of which 172 destroyed.

-The earthquake also caused significant morphological effects in the earth's crust, especially in the sub-Carpathian regions of Wallachia and Moldavia; these effects manifested by landslides, fissures, settlements, formation of cracks in the surface layers of the crust, water spurting from cracks formed alongside rivers.
+The earthquake also caused significant morphological effects in the Earth's crust, especially in the sub-Carpathian regions of Wallachia and Moldavia; these effects manifested by landslides, fissures, settlements, formation of cracks in the surface layers of the crust, water spurting from cracks formed alongside rivers.
 According to recorded testimonies, luminous phenomena were observed, both in the epicentral area and in regions that are far away from the epicenter.